nepenth/knowledge-base/README.md

 ### Personal Development <a name="personal-development"></a>
-The Personal Development category provides resources and guidance on improving individual skills and habits, with a focus on setting and achieving goals.
-This category includes topics such as goal setting and achievement, helping individuals enhance their productivity and success.
+The Personal Development category covers strategies and techniques for professional growth, including goal-setting methodologies and achievement frameworks.
+This section provides resources to help individuals enhance their skills, productivity, and career advancement through structured approaches to personal improvement.
 *Subcategories: Goal Setting And Achievement*
 *Items: 1*